AlexEmashev/lsb-lightbox/Readme.md

 ##Settings

-The plugin accepts following parameters as simple JavaScript object:
+The plugin accepts following parameters as a simple JavaScript object:

 | Property         | Default   | Description                                                                       |
 |------------------|-----------|----------------------------------------------------------------------------------|